 Overnight Closures On Illinois 159 In Edwardsville/Maryville

-EDWARDSVILLE – The Illinois Department of Transportation announced today that asphalt resurfacing on Illinois 159 between E. Country Lane near Collinsville and Center Grove Road in Edwardsville will require intermittent overnight lane closures starting, weather permitting, at 6 p.m.
-Tuesday, May 23.
+EDWARDSVILLE – The Illinois Department of Transportation announced today that road repairs on Illinois 159 between E. Country Lane near Collinsville to Center Grove Road in Edwardsville will require intermittent overnight lane closures beginning, weather permitting, at 6 p.m. on Sunday, April 16.
 One lane will remain open in both directions at all times.

 All lanes will be open by 7 a.m. each morning.
-The lane closures associated with this portion of the project are expected to be completed by mid-November.
+The lane closures associated with this portion of the project are expected to be completed by the end of the week.

 Get The Latest News!